 You should use the first paragraph of your letter to briefly introduce yourself and explain why you want to work for this particular broadcaster.
 Although you can touch on your desire to learn more about journalism, you should focus on why you want to learn from this organization.
 To show that you’ve thoroughly researched the company, give concrete examples of what you like about it.
 Here’s an example:

-“As a one-year student studying Broadcast Journalism at the New York Film Academy, I’ve always wanted to work at a TV station with excellent live coverage of the latest local news.
+“As a student studying Broadcast Journalism, I’ve always wanted to work at a TV station with excellent live coverage of the latest local news.
 When I come home from school and watch WXYZ News, I’m always impressed by how professional your reporters are, and how quickly and accurately they report news and show how it affects the average person.
 Your three-part special on the city’s homeless population really helped me see the subject from a new perspective.
 I would love to learn from the team that was voted “Best Newscast in Cleveland” three years in a row, and when I saw that you had a summer internship program, I knew this was the perfect opportunity to do just that.”

 The next paragraph should tell more about your education and work history, especially any broadcast journalism-related experience.
 Your final paragraph should mention that you’ve attached your resume (and any other requested materials).
 Close by thanking the recipients for their time and note that you look forward to hearing from them.